scizeron/jidr/README.md

 # _app_ run

-The usual commands are performed on the **current"" version application.
+The usual commands are performed on the **current** version application.

 # _app_ versions

-Suppose you have versions : 1.0, 1.1 and you want to deploy the 1.2.
+Suppose you have 2 versions : 1.0, 1.1 and you want to deploy the new 1.2.

 Before installing :